 - Version Introduced:10.7

-Populates and updates the derived route ID and measure values on point and line events with those fields configured and enabled.
+This operation populates and updates the derived route ID and measure values on point and line events with those fields configured and enabled.

 Editing is supported only for multiuser (enterprise and workgroup) geodatabases.
 File and personal geodatabases do not support web editing.